Classical Greek Tactics: A Cultural History: Reception

-Classical Greek Tactics received a mostly positive reception.
+Classical Greek Tactics received a mostly positive reception in academic journals.
 Fernando Echeverría, in The Classical Review, called it an extremely useful contribution to the study of ancient Greek tactics, which he characterised as a previously outdated and "deliberately stunted" field.
 Kyle Fingerson, writing for the Bryn Mawr Classical Review, called it "a much-needed reevaluation of the traditional views of classical Greek warfare", and recommended that it be used in future studies of the subject, calling its argument persuasive and convincing.
 It received similar praise from Kostas Vlassopoulos in Greece & Rome, who wrote that the book opens avenues for research into how the tactical system described by Konijnendijk developed from the less formalised warfare of the Archaic period, and into the reasons for which Greek states fought battles.

 Pavel Nývlt, in Eirene: Studia Graeca et Latina, praised the book's coherence, argumentation, and use of evidence, though argued that Konijnendijk had improperly used the absence of evidence in literary sources to argue for the non-existence of Spartan weapon-training, and that he had overemphasised the vulnerability of hoplites against light troops.
 Nývlt called the book "certainly one of the most valuable additions to modern reconstructions of ancient Greek warfare".
 In a review for The Classical Journal, Edith Foster praised the book's examination of classical scholarship, saying that it was "clear and well-organized", though suggested that Konijnendijk had placed too much emphasis upon the killing of enemy troops as the sole aim of a Greek battle, as opposed to other strategic and political objectives.